Before we Start

 Installing additional packages using the packages tab

-In addition to the core R installation there are in excess of 10,000 additional packages which can be used to extend the functionality of R. Many of these have been written by R users and have been made available in central repositories, like the one hosted at CRAN for anyone to download and install into their own R environment.
-In the course of this lesson we will be making use of several of these packages such as ‘ggplot2’ and ‘dplyr’.
+In addition to the core R installation, there are in excess of 10,000 additional packages which can be used to extend the functionality of R. Many of these have been written by R users and have been made available in central repositories, like the one hosted at CRAN, for anyone to download and install into their own R environment.
+You should have already installed the packages ‘ggplot2’ and ‘dplyr.
+If you have not, please do so now using these instructions.

 Additional packages can be installed from the ‘packages’ tab.
-On the packages tab click the ‘Install’ icon and start typing the name of the package you want in the text box.
-As you type packages matching your starting characters will be displayed in a drop down list from where it can be selected.
+On the packages tab, click the ‘Install’ icon and start typing the name of the package you want in the text box.
+As you type, packages matching your starting characters will be displayed in a drop-down list so that you can select them.

-From the packages tab, click ‘Install’ from the toolbar and type ‘tidyverse’ into the textbox then click ‘install’ The ‘tidyverse’ package is really a package of packages, including ‘ggplot2’ and ‘dplyr’, both of which require other packages to run correctly.
+Scroll through packages tab down to ‘tidyverse’.
+You can also type a few characters into the searchbox.
+The ‘tidyverse’ package is really a package of packages, including ‘ggplot2’ and ‘dplyr’, both of which require other packages to run correctly.
 All of these packages will be installed automatically.
 Depending on what packages have previously been installed in your R environment, the install of ‘tidyverse’ could be very quick or could take several minutes.
-As the install proceeds messages relating to the progress will be written to the console.
+As the install proceeds, messages relating to its progress will be written to the console.
 You will be able to see all of the packages which are actually being installed.

-Because the install process accesses the CRAN repository, you will need an Internet connection to install packages in this way.
+Because the install process accesses the CRAN repository, you will need an Internet connection to install packages.

 Installing additional packages using R code